 How is Sclerotherapy done?

-The area of the targeted veins is first locally anesthetized.
-Then a tiny needle is used to inject a special sclerosing agent directly into the unwanted vein.
+A tiny needle is used to inject a special sclerosing agent directly into the unwanted vein.
 This solution irritates the vein wall, coagulating the blood in the vein, causing the wall to collapse and the vein to close off.
 We primarily use Polidocanol to treat these veins but will use Sotradecol if there is a reason not to use the Polidocanol.

 How soon will results show?